mx0c/super-mario-python/README.md

 ## Current state:
 ![Alt text](img/pics.png "current state")

-## Dependencies
-* pygame
-* scipy

 ## Contribution

 If you have any Improvements/Ideas/Refactors feel free to contact me or make a Pull Request.
-The code needs still alot of refactoring as it is right now, so i appreciate any kind of Contribution.
+The code needs still alot of refactoring as it is right now, so I appreciate any kind of Contribution.